Before answering the question, “can I add warm water to a fish tank?” let’s talk about betta fish and learn more about it.

 The optimal temperature Betta fish need is in a range of 25-27 degrees Celsius or 78-80 degrees Fahrenheit which puts them in the classification of Tropical Fish.

 Temperature plays a major role in the life of your pet fish.
 If the temperature is warmer than their preferred range then this will speed up their metabolism and shorten their lifespan.
 If the temperature is lower than the optimal temperature range, then this will slow down their metabolism leading to susceptibility to disease and problems indigestion such as bloating and constipation.

 Aside from affecting the fish, temperature also influences the oxygen content of the water.
 Warmer water will have less dissolved oxygen compared to cooler water.
 That is the reason agitation of the water surface is important to allow gas exchange.

-Higher temperature can also kill the beneficial bacteria in your fish tank.
+Higher temperatures can also kill the beneficial bacteria in your fish tank.
 These beneficial bacteria also need oxygen to perform their role of detoxifying ammonia.
-Lower temperature will however prolong the cycling process of new fish tanks.
+A lower temperature will however prolong the cycling process of new fish tanks.
 So staying at the optimal range is best.

 How do you keep the water temperature in a fish tank?

 In large bodies of water such as lakes, rivers, and oceans the water temperature is more stable.
 The large-scale movement of air also known as atmospheric circulation is the process by which it distributes the heat on the surface of the Earth.
 This keeps climate zones stable that is why fish in large bodies of water where they originate from do not experience sudden fluctuations in temperature.
 We should try our best to simulate this in our fish tanks to avoid sudden shifts in water temperature harmful to our pet fish.